Written byRivers Wong

 How to fix Mac stuck on Activation Lock?

 Despite Mac being stuck on setting up your Mac screen and activate Mac, there's another situation that users may encounter - Activation Lock.
-After updating the latest version of Apple's macOS operating system for Mac machines, you might find yourself failing to log in to your Mac with your Apple ID, and the device keeps saying it needs a different Apple ID.
+After updating macOS Ventura for Mac machines, you might find yourself failing to log in to your Mac with your Apple ID, and the device keeps saying it needs a different Apple ID.

 Actually, the activation lock is a security mechanism that Apple used to protect the data on your Mac device.
 If your Mac has the activation lock on it, you may run into the said trouble when setting up your Mac.
 To fix it, you can try the following methods one by one.